Recently I was talking to a friend of mine who was a personal trainer.

 Others spend several years “yo-yo-ing” back and forth into alternating states of fit and fat.

 They struggle to keep and sustain the change in their bodies because they are literally “programmed” to be overweight.

 Programmed meaning, they are struggling with a self image that thinks they’re still fat or undeserving and, like gravity, pulls them back to their former selves.

 If the person they see in their head is 50 lbs heavier than the person everyone else sees then they will continually fall into bouts of self-sabotage till the person (and body) they are familiar with matches.

-I loved it.
-I even thought about taking it a step further.
-If we have changes to make, that we know are holding us back and causing things like excessive weight-gain, we should burn the clothes *before* the weight is lost.
+If we have changes to make, that we know are holding us back and causing things like excessive weight-gain, we have to ask ourselves.

 Do we have something we need to burn?